mawoka-myblock/ClassQuiz/README.md

 ## Docs

-The docs are https://classquiz.mawoka.eu/docs on the website
+The docs are online at https://classquiz.mawoka.eu/docs

 ### Things to know about the structure